johnson-carter/PaintSticker/README.md

 # PaintSticker
   Welcome to PaintSticker, an open-source and free to use product.
-Create digital masterpieces, social media and enterprise graphics, templates, forms, and more.
-Lightweight execution, compact codebase, steadfast reliability, and user privacy were key development objectives-- that I can safely say have been achieved with this version.
+A lightweight but powerful and feature-packed image editing tool.
+Lightweight execution, compact codebase, steadfast reliability, and user privacy were key development objectives- see for yourself.

 # Features:
 - Import your own images and save them when you're done or start from scratch.